 Start thinking that legacy and digital does not need to be an “either/or”.
 Linking the old with the new by way of a common digital platform can truly offer companies the best of both worlds.
 Legacy information can support digital objectives while systems and application are being modernized.
 Multi-speed businesses, when running well, use the powerful engine of their legacy applications to fuel digital innovation.
 An illustrative example is that by using a data lake, an insurance company can draw upon customer information that was heretofore buried deep in legacy applications, allowing them to provide a digitally-driven, consistent customer experience across all channels of contact—in person, on the phone, or online.

-Accenture research shows 82% of business leaders expect their organizations to become digital businesses in the next three years.
+Our research shows 82 percent of business leaders expect their organizations to become digital businesses in the next three years.
 And if they are to realize the benefits they anticipate from going digital, the readiness of their workforce must become a priority.

 Digital technologies have proven that they can help CFOs do things that weren’t possible before, fundamentally changing how finance is structured and run.
 Digital will help streamline non-value add activities, reinvent the way work gets done, enable teams to capture more value for the business through analytical capabilities, and equip leaders with business ready information.
 Simply stated, with the use of digital technologies, the finance organization can be taken to the next level and improve business ROI.